baumgrai/domain/README.md

 Let all your 'domain' classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported).

-Let `Java2Sql` tool generate the SQL scripts for the persistence database based on yor 'domain' classes and generate the persistence database.
+Let `Java2Sql` tool generate the SQL scripts for the persistence database based on your 'domain' classes and generate the persistence database.

 Configure the database connection in `db.properties`.